Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/17_Relay_&_Motor.rst

 .. note::

-    the motor circuit uses A large current, about 0.2-0.3A without load.We recommend that you use a 9V battery to power the extension board.
+    The motor circuit uses A large current, about 0.2-0.3A without load.We recommend that you use a 9V battery to power the extension board.

 Sketch
 ===========================================